-3. Basis for Statements
+4. Basis for Review Statement

-The statements in section 4 (Statements) are made on the basis of:
+The statement in section 5 (Review Statement) is made on the basis of:

-- (a) the procedures and other activities performed by us as described in section 2; - (b) the materiality guidelines adopted by the Issuer and the DDC; and - (c) the assumptions and qualifications set out in this letter.
+- (a) the procedures and other activities performed by us as described in section 2(c); - (b) the materiality criteria adopted by the Issuer and the DDC; and - (c) the assumptions and qualifications set out in this letter.

-In making the Statements we only hold ourselves out as having expertise [as accountants] 75 [in advising on Australian taxation matters (if applicable)].
+In making the Statement we only hold ourselves out as having expertise [as accountants] [in advising on Australian taxation matters (if applicable)].
 We disclaim any skills or expertise in any other capacity.